 - 1. Divisions Affected

 - 1.1 County-wide.

-- 2. Key Decision

-- 2.1 This is a Key Decision because it is likely to result in the Council incurring expenditure which is, or savings which are significant, having regard to the budget for the service or function concerned (this is currently defined as £0.500m).

-- 3 Purpose of the Report
+- 2 Purpose of the Report

-- 3.1 To propose a Revenue Budget and Council Tax for 2024-25.
+- 2.1 To propose a Revenue Budget and Council Tax for 2024-25.
 This report should be read alongside the following reports to this meeting: the Budget Consultation Results Report for 2024-25, the Reserves Position and Reserves Policy Report and the Capital Programme Approvals, Treasury Management and Capital Strategies for 2024-25 Report.

-4 Information and Analysis
+- 3 Information and Analysis

-4.1 Introduction and Summary
+- 3.1 Introduction and Summary

-- 4.1.1 The 2024-25 Budget proposals have been prepared in the context of significant financial challenges for the Council.
+- 3.1.1 The 2024-25 Budget proposals have been prepared in the context of significant financial challenges for the Council.
 The latest revenue monitoring forecast in 2023-24 predicts an overspend of more than £34m, and the draft budget estimates prepared in December 2023 forecasted a budget gap of more than £39m in 2024-25.
-These forecasts arise in the context of: - A period of high inflation, which is severely impacting energy, food, and external contract costs. - A cost of living crisis which is impacting on local communities and increasing demand for services. - Uncertainty in respect of pay awards and challenges in respect of recruitment and retention across the sector. - Continuing increased demand for Council services, particularly in respect of social care. - Uncertainty of funding for local authorities over the medium to longer term, which hinders the financial planning process. - 4.1.2 In this context, the budget proposals set out in this report include significant savings requirements across all departments, funding of only essential or unavoidable service pressures, the limited use of reserves to fund pressures, and an increase in Council Tax.
+These forecasts arise in the context of:

+- A period of high inflation, which is severely impacting energy, food, and external contract costs. - A cost of living crisis which is impacting on local communities and increasing demand for services. - Uncertainty in respect of pay awards and challenges in respect of recruitment and retention across the sector. - Continuing increased demand for Council services, particularly in respect of social care. - Uncertainty of funding for local authorities over the medium to longer term, which hinders the financial planning process. - 3.1.2 In this context, the budget proposals set out in this report include significant savings requirements across all departments, funding of only essential or unavoidable service pressures, the limited use of reserves to fund pressures, and an increase in Council Tax.